 “The Van Heron Labs mission is ultimately to use our platform and know-how to further catalyze the bio-economy and help people and the planet, we feel that deploying Ser-X advances that mission.”

-Eliminating serum is particularly important for cell-based proteins, but it’s also important for academic research, traditional biotech, and therapeutics testing among other endeavors.
-Using something like 10% fetal calf serum for cells used to assay human conditions such as cancer or COVID- 19 creates a micro-environment unrepresentative of target in-vivo physiological conditions of interest.
+Transitioning to chemically defined culture is particularly important for cell-based proteins, but it’s also important for academic research, traditional biotech, and therapeutics testing, among other endeavors.
+Using something like 10% fetal calf serum for cells used to assay human conditions such as cancer or COVID-19 creates a micro-environment unrepresentative of target in-vivo physiological conditions of interest.
 For instance, cancer cell metabolism is extremely heterogeneous (across subjects and locations within tumors), but with the addition of fetal calf serum, glucose metabolism will become altered, regardless of the native cellular conditions, confounding assays, or therapeutics testing (a similar circumstance is also potentially problematic for COVID studies given the insulin susceptibility of ACE-2).
-Further, fetal calf serum puts cells into an “embryonic state” which may be an issue for aging-related studies.
-Finally, most human serums are derived from male donors, thus for any work on female cells or tissues (where gene expression can differ by up to 40%!), there is a risk of introduction of sex-specific effects.
+Further, fetal calf serum transitions cells into an “embryonic state,” which may be an issue for aging-related studies.
+Finally, most human serums are derived from male donors, thus for any work on female cells or tissues (where gene expression can differ by up to 40%), there is a risk of introduction of sex-specific effects.

-Ser-X is a 12-part series of techniques, recipes for media supplements, infrastructure recommendations, and a penultimate implementation pipeline that will enable the reduction or elimination of serum from any type of cell system.
+Ser-X is a 12-part series of techniques, recipes for media supplements, infrastructure recommendations, and a penultimate implementation pipeline that will reduce or eliminate serum, replacements, extracts, and even recombinant factors from any type of cell system while retaining cell health.
 Ser-X can be tailored to specific biological needs or process demands.
 The Van Heron Labs Ser-X team will also support their partners through implementation and scale-up.

-Van Heron Labs also cautions, however, that while Ser-X can work for any cell type, it’s not an appropriate strategy for every company.
+Van Heron Labs also cautions, however, that while Ser-X can work for any cell type, it’s not an appropriate strategy for everyone.